-My name is Ekhlas Ahmed and I am a genocide survivor from the ongoing genocide in Darfur, Sudan.
+My name is Ekhlas Ahmed and I am a genocide survivor from Darfur, Sudan.

 Leaving my homeland was one of the hardest things that I have ever done in my life.
 I left the place where I called home, the place that held all my dreams and secrets, but I didn’t realize that until now.
-I never imagined I would lose the images of Sudan from my memory, but this is the struggle that I face here in the United States every day.
+I never imagined I would lose the images of Sudan from my memory, but this is the struggle that I face as a new American every day.

 I am determined to hold onto the images of my country in my mind to keep me going through my daily life as I work towards accomplishing my goals in this country.
 I want to be the leader that I have always imagined and risen above the violence and poverty of my past.

 I never knew I would call the United States my home.
 But now that I have been here more than five years.
 I value it more than ever and I am so happy to call it my second home.